Sunday, November 3, 2024

 Ian Rosales Casocot, Copyright by Ian Rosales Casocot

 From Cecilia Brainard: I am proud to kick off my Guest Blog Series featuring Filipino and FilAm Americans writing on the topic: HOW I BECAME A WRITER.
 Please stay tuned because I'll be featuring more accomplished writers here.
 All articles and photos are copyrighted by the individual authors.
 All rights reserved.
-Cecilia Brainard and PALH have permission from the authors to use their materials here.
+Cecilia Brainard and PALH have permission from the authors to use their writings.
 To start us off, here is IAN ROSALES CASOCOT

 Ian Rosales Casocot is the author of Don’t Tell Anyone, Bamboo Girls, Heartbreak & Magic, and Beautiful Accidents.
 He has won the Palanca nine times for his fiction, plays, and children’s poetry.
 In 2008, his novel Sugar Land was longlisted in the Man Asian Literary Prize.
 He was Writer-in-Residence for the International Writers Program of the University of Iowa in 2010.
 He is based in Dumaguete City